oskar404/colab-mail-test/README.md

 # colab-mail-test

-Test mail sending in Google Colab
+Test mail sending in Google Colab.
+See the Jupyter notebook for more details